nikhita/nikhita.github.io/about.md

 Hey there!
 I am Nikhita Raghunath and I dabble in distributed systems and open source.

 I am a core contributor to [Kubernetes](https://kubernetes.io/).
+Currently, I work remotely as a freelance software developer at a start-up called [Loodse](https://www.loodse.com/).
 Previously, I was an intern at [Red Hat](https://www.redhat.com/en) and worked on the extensibility of the Kubernetes API.
 I was also a Google Summer of Code (2017) student for the Cloud Native Computing Foundation (CNCF) and worked on Kubernetes.
 You can know more about my GSoC work [here](https://github.com/nikhita/gsoc-meta-k8s).
 Now, I volunteer as a [GSoC Organization Admin](https://github.com/cncf/soc#organization-admins) for CNCF and help run the program for them.